-- a Personal care products shall not be formulated or manufactured with substances (active content only) as: - Classified as Category 1 or Category 2 under the European Commission priority list developed under the Community strategy for endocrine disruptors. - Classified under the Hazardous Substances and New Organisms Act (HSNO) as: - o 6.1A, 6.1B and 6.1C (acutely toxic substances); - o 6.6 A or B (mutagenic substances); - o 6.7A or B (carcinogenic substances); - o 6.8A or B (reproductive/developmental toxic substances); and - o 9.1B (ecotoxic in the aquatic environment) - b Additionally, any raw ingredient that is classified as 9.1A (very ecotoxic in the aquatic environment) must be readily biodegradable and not potentially bioaccumulative.
+- Personal care products shall not be formulated or manufactured with substances (active content only) that are: - classified as Category 1 or Category 2 under the European Commission priority list developed under the Community strategy for endocrine disruptors. - classified under the Hazardous Substances and New Organisms Act (HSNO) as: - 6.1A, 6.1B and 6.1C (acutely toxic substances); - 6.6 A or B (mutagenic substances); o - 6.7A or B (carcinogenic substances); 0 - 6.8A or B (reproductive/developmental toxic substances); and - 9.1B (ecotoxic in the aquatic environment) - Additionally, any raw ingredient that is classified as 9.1A (very ecotoxic in the aquatic b environment) must be readily biodegradable and not potentially bioaccumulative.